 Pet Medications: Issues to Consider When Purchasing Online or at a Retail Pharmacy

-Do you purchase your pet's medications from an Internet or mail-order company, or have its prescriptions filled at a retail pharmacy?
+Do you purchase your pet's medications from an Internet or mail-order company, or have its prescriptions filled at a community or retail pharmacy?
 If you purchase medications from a source other than your veterinarian, you may want to consider these issues.

 Your veterinarian has received extensive training in animal medications and is best qualified to prescribe the appropriate form of medication and at the appropriate dosage.
 Not all medications are safe for pets.
 For instance, Tylenol (in any form) should never be given to pets, as it can prove fatal.
 Similarly, some types of insulin are not appropriate for certain diabetic pets.

 If a pharmacist suggests a substitution in medication from what is prescribed by your veterinarian, you should confirm this substitution with your veterinarian before administering the medication to your pet.
 Certain types of drugs that may be used interchangeably in human medicine are not appropriate or effective in animals.

 Even though human medication can be used in pets, often the dosage is necessarily different.
 Human pharmacists are trained in human pharmacology, not veterinary pharmacology, so they may not be aware of these important differences.
 An example of this is thyroid medication.
 Dogs require a much higher dose than would be appropriate in humans.
 Human pharmacists who are not aware of this may try to lower the prescribed amount.
 This change would result in an unfavorable response to treatment by the pet.
 If a pharmacist suggests any change in dosage or frequency of administration of a medication, be sure to confirm this change with your veterinarian before administering the medication to your pet.